-- A strong advocacy message should engage the target audience and specify what actions they should take in response (i.e. a call to action).
-Make sure that all your advocacy messages include a "specific ask" from your target audience. - As child protection staff, you should fully utilize the data from your monitoring and reporting work (in addition to other evidence you may have access to) in order to inform your advocacy messages. - Make sure you build your advocacy messages on the core messages of foundational documents, such as Security Council mandates, SCWG-CAAC conclusions, and the 2017 Child Protection Policy, when developing messages.
-At a minimum, your messages should be consistent with the core messages of these key UN sources. - Finally, you should create advocacy messages that are for all target audiences (i.e.

-primary message) and messages that are tailored to specific target audiences (i.e. secondary message).
+- A strong advocacy message should engage the target audience and specify what actions they should take in response (i.e., a call to action).
+Make sure that all your advocacy messages include a 'specific ask' of your target audience. - As child protection staff, you should fully utilize the data from your monitoring and reporting work (in addition to other evidence you may have access to) to inform your advocacy messages. - Make sure you build your advocacy messages on the core messages of foundational documents, such as Security Council mandates, SCWG-CAAC conclusions and the 2017 Child Protection Policy.
+At a minimum, your messages should be consistent with the core messages of these key United Nations sources. - Finally, you should create an advocacy message for all target audiences (i.e., primary message) and messages that are tailored to specific target audiences (i.e., secondary messages).
 Let's look at the distinction between these two types of messages in more detail.